 Quality, safety, and outcomes could be markedly improved if demonstrated best practices were universally adopted.
-However, the traditional healthcare system does not promote a culture of institutional learning to improve practices, apply research principles, evaluate change, or share best practices between systems to rapidly and widely disseminate innovations.1 Advocate Health are growing as an academic Learning Health System.
-Expanding from the standard definition of a Learning Healthcare System,2 (see definition below), we define an Academic Learning Health System (aLHS) as a particular Learning Health System built around a robust academic community with a central academic mission, 3 with six differentiating features (see full definition below).
-Aligned with the national CTSA program emphasis on implementation, a further recent commentary has highlighted the potential role of dissemination and implementation science in addressing challenges in operationalizing LHS.4
+However, the traditional healthcare system does not promote a culture of institutional learning to improve practices, apply research principles, evaluate change, or share best practices between systems to rapidly and widely disseminate innovations.
+Advocate Health is growing as an academic Learning Health System.
+Expanding from the standard definition of a Learning Healthcare System, (see definition below), we define an Academic Learning Health System (aLHS) as a particular Learning Health System built around a robust academic community with a central academic mission, with six differentiating features (see full definition below).
+Aligned with the national CTSA program emphasis on implementation, a further recent commentary has highlighted the potential role of dissemination and implementation science in addressing challenges in operationalizing LHS.